Join the rewards club for food lovers and unlock rewards

 Sushi on Jones, King's Cross

-The first outpost of this New York based brand, Sushi on Jones finds its home in the heart of King’s Cross and is famous for its fast-paced format.
-Sit at the bar and enjoy a 45-minute chef’s selection experience for under £50 – which while not a bargain, comes in significantly under the majority of the other best omakase restaurants in London.
+What: The first outpost of this New York-based brand, Sushi on Jones finds its home in the heart of King’s Cross and has become famous for its fast-paced format.
+Sit at the bar and enjoy a 45-minute chef’s selection experience for under £50 – which, while not a bargain, comes in significantly under the majority of the other best omakase restaurants in London.
 For those who prefer a touch of autonomy, there’s a short run of a la carte items you can add, like wagyu nigiri or crispy rice topped with salmon, tuna or uni.

 Where: 11 Goods Way, N1C 4PW